-Implementing a Samba PDC can basically be divided into 2 broad steps.
+Implementing a Samba PDC can basically be divided into 3 broad steps.

 - 1. Configuring the Samba PDC - 2.
-Creating machine trust accounts and joining clients to the domain
+Creating machine trust accounts and joining clients to the domain - 3.
+Adding and managing domain user accounts

 There are other minor details such as user profiles, system policies, etc...
 However, these are not necessarily specific to a Samba PDC as much as they are related to Windows NT networking concepts.
-They will be mentioned only briefly here.

-5.3.
+6.3.
 Configuring the Samba Domain Controller

 The first step in creating a working Samba PDC is to understand the parameters necessary in smb.conf.
-I will not attempt to re-explain the parameters here as they are more that adequately covered in the smb.conf man page.
-For convenience, the parameters have been linked with the actual smb.conf description.
+Here we attempt to explain the parameters that are covered in the smb.conf man page.

-Here is an example smb. conf for acting as a PDC:
+Here is an example smb.conf for acting as a PDC:

 '''

 [global]

 ; Basic server settings

 netbios name = POGO

 workgroup = NARNIA

 ; we should act as the domain and local master browser

 os level = 64

 preferred master = yes

 domain master = yes

 local master = yes

 ; security settings (must user security = user)

 security = user

 ; encrypted passwords are a requirement for a PDC

 encrypt passwords = yes

 ; support domain logons

 domain logons = yes

 ; where to store user profiles?

 logon path = \\%N\profiles\%u

-; where is a user's home directory and where should it

-; be mounted at?
+; where is a user's home directory and where should it be mounted at?

 logon drive = H:

 logon home = \\homeserver\%u

 ; specify a generic logon script for all users

 ; this is a relative DOS path to the [netlogon] share

 logon script = logon.cmd

 ; necessary share for domain controller

 [netlogon]

 path = /usr/local/samba/lib/netlogon

 read only = yes

 write list = ntadmin

 ; share for storing user profiles

 [profiles]

 path = /export/smb/ntprofile

 read only = no

 create mask = 0600

-\underline{\text{directory mask}} = 0700
+directory mask = 0700

 '''